rmoff/rmoff-blog/content/post/kafka-ngrok.md

 <!--more-->

+TIP: If you have trouble with ngrok, make sure to link:/2024/05/03/ngrok-dns-headaches/[check that your DNS server is not blocking it].

 ## Overview

 Why?
 In my case, I wanted to expose my local Kafka as a source (and target) to [Decodable](https://decodable.co/) so that I can process streams of data with Apache Flink through the managed service that Decodable provides.